Novandev/CAH-BackEnd/README.md

 # Cards Against Humanity Back-End API

+- Live test API can be seen here http://cards-against-api.herokuapp.com/blackcards/all

 ![cardsagainsthumanitypicture](https://images-na.ssl-images-amazon.com/images/I/61UTE8MBQ-L._SX466_.jpg)

 This API serves up both the black and white cards from the popular game "Cards Against Humanity".
 This project was made to solve the common issue of there not being an official JSON API that conviently serves up Cards Against Humanity cards in a simple, quick, and clean fashion.